.06 General Requirements.

 (7) If a witness test is not performed by the utility or an entity approved by the utility, the applicant shall satisfy the interconnection test specifications and requirements specified in Section 8 of IEEE Standard 1547.1-2020.

-(8) For interconnection equipment that has not been lab-certified or field-approved under Regulation .07 of this chapter, the witness test may also include the verification by the utility specified in Section 8 of IEEE Standard 1547.1-2020.
+(8) For interconnection equipment that has not been certified or approved under Regulation .07 of this chapter, the witness test may also include the verification by the utility specified in Section 8 of IEEE Standard 1547.1-2020.

 (9) All tests verified by the utility shall be performed in accordance with the test procedures specified in Section 8 of IEEE Standard 1547.1-2020.